 And if using xylitol, make sure to be careful if you have a pup (or kitty) around the house, as it’s highly toxic to the little guys! 🐕

-Low Carb, Paleo & Keto Mint Chocolate Chip Ice Cream-For-1
+(No Churn!)
+Paleo & Keto Mint Chocolate Chip Ice Cream

 - 110 g full-fat coconut milk or heavy cream, whipped*